Form of Thinking

 Group Description

 Operates through cause-and-effect chains.
-Builds long logical sequences, deriving complex conclusions from simple premises.
+Builds long sequences, deriving complex conclusions from simple premises.
 Follows predetermined pathways with consistency.
 Excels at algorithmic processes and mathematical reasoning.
 Computational in nature.

 Analogy: Like a train moving along a fixed track, one station at a time.